-3. Gain Time Reclaiming
+4 Gain Time Reclaiming

-In order to balance the tradeoff between the flexibility and efficiency of the real-time systems, gain time reclaiming needs to be applied.
-For the most part, the gain time reclaiming in object-oriented programming languages may be classified in three groups: structural constraints reclaiming, functional constraints reclaiming, and object constraints reclaiming.
-We use some WCET annotations, which are presented in our previous approaches [11, 10], in figures 1 and 2.
+In order to balance the tradeoff among the flexibility, predictability and efficiency of the real-time systems, gain time reclaiming needs to be applied.
+For the most part, the gain time reclaiming in object-oriented programming languages may be classified in three sections: structural constraints reclaiming, functional constraints reclaiming, and object constraints reclaiming.
 Further details of each reclaiming mechanism are discussed below.
+Note that the WCET annotations used in the following examples to discuss the gain time reclaiming mechanism can be added either manually by developers or automatically by modified compilers or tools.